|On Feb. 4, 2015 EPA Released the Final Rule

 3. You - The owners and operators

-3.1 Specifically, the proposed rule sets requirements for the type of fuel that may be used in forced air furnaces and hydronic heaters, and it would be against federal law to operate the equipment in a manner inconsistent with operating instructions in the owner’s manual, such as burning treated wood, cardboard, solvents, trash and garbage.
+3.1 Specifically, the final rule sets requirements for the type of fuel that may be used in forced air furnaces and hydronic heaters, and it would be against federal law to operate the equipment in a manner inconsistent with operating instructions in the owner’s manual, such as burning treated wood, cardboard, solvents, trash and garbage.

 Q: Will Alpha American Company continue to offer the YUKON furnace products after the emissions rule comes into effect?